 Coronavirus cases drop in South KoreaStarting on a very promising note, coronavirus cases have dropped dramatically in South Korea.
 According to a new report, it has efficiently implemented large-scale coronavirus testing, which has helped health officials and citizens curb the illness' spread.
 Find out more

+Ministers finalise multi-billion pound airline bailout planIt's been reported that the government has drafted in City bankers to assess the finances of Britain's biggest airlines, as they put the finishing touches to a multi-billion pound rescue plan.
 Sources said airlines including easyJet, British Airways' parent company International Airlines Group, Ryanair and Virgin Atlantic were all in talks with the transport secretary, Grant Shapps, earlier this week to discuss a series of requests made for financial support.
 Find out more

+Hotel chains offer beds to NHSBest Western Great Britain and Britannia Hotels have announced this week that they will support the NHS by offering rooms to staff and those in need of critical care.
+Best Western has offered 15,000 hotel bedrooms and more than 1,000 meeting rooms available to help NHS staff and care workers, as well as lower-risk patients, families and over 70s.
 Meanwhile, Britannia Hotels has advised the government that it can offer accommodation for 600 patients across the UK to free up spaces for people in need of critical hospital care during the Covid-19 crisis.
+Find out more

-Miles Morgan Travel is offering to help elderly clients who are struggling to get supplies by offering to shop on their behalf.
+Miles Morgan Travel offers to shop for elderly clientsMiles Morgan Travel is offering to help elderly clients who are struggling to get supplies by offering to shop on their behalf.
 The owner, Miles Morgan, has said he made the decision to help when he heard the news that the government asked people over the age of 70 to self-isolate because of coronavirus.

 Miles pledges our team's support to over 70s who are isolating by offering to deliver their shopping and keeping in contact by phone.— Miles Morgan Travel (@MilesMorganNews) March 16, 2020